devdbicanic/payments_exercise/README.md

 ## My notes

-* First I tried to detemine what I was creating.
   * I wanted to first determine what DB schema I would need
         * It appeared it was a one to many relationship between a Loan can have many Payments
         * I ran the command "rails g model Payment amount:decimal loans:references"